SalesConnection/Caction-Support/docs/Comment_With_Photo.md

      <img src="img/How_to_Comment_With_Photo_Step_5.png" alt="How to Comment with photo Using App Step 5" width="280" height="550">
    </p><br>

-6. Click the tick icon to confirm sending this photo in the comment
+6. Click the tick icon to confirm sending this photo in the comment.

    <p align="center">
      <img src="img/How_to_Comment_With_Photo_Step_6.png" alt="How to Comment with photo Using App Step 6" width="280" height="550">